A. Scope: This policy applies to all student events and student organization-sponsored events at which alcoholic beverages are served.

 b.
 Self-service disbursement of alcohol including bars, taps, and beer trucks or trailers with open taps are prohibited.

 c.
-No alcohol may be served or consumed in glass containers at functions in or on College owned or controlled facilities or grounds.
+No alcohol may be served or consumed in glass containers at functions in or on university-owned or controlled facilities or grounds.
 This includes outdoor functions.
 Glass bottles are permitted, but all alcohol must be served to guests in plastic cups.

 e.
 The serving or consumption of alcohol at any activity or event related to membership recruitment, initiation or induction is prohibited.

 18. Third Party Vendors: Caterers with the appropriate ABC issued off-site catering license may be used in place of Event Management Staff (an Event Manager is still required).
 A third party vendor must be a company, business, or establishment that is insured and has been issued a Mixed Beverage Caterer’s License by the Virginia Alcohol Beverage Control Board.

 a.
 The university may limit the number, frequency, and duration of events.
 The university will not approve functions with alcohol during the first week of each semester and after the last day of classes each semester, with the exception of officially scheduled events associated with Commencement.
 No events with alcohol may be scheduled during reading and exam periods without prior written permission from the Student Event Approval Committee.